There’s a new way to accomplish difficult tasks like stroke recovery in just 30 seconds a day.

 Change Your Brain with Visualization

-There’s a way to train yourself to do difficult tasks (like those dang rehab exercises) through a painless process called mind sculpture.
+There’s a way to train yourself to do difficult tasks (like those stroke recovery exercises) through a painless process called mind sculpture.

 Mind sculpture is essentially just visualization on steroids.